Replacing a head gasket can be expensive. Costs vary depending on several factors.

 Manufacturer Warranty

-A manufacturer warranty may cover the cost of a head gasket replacement if the failure is due to defects and the vehicle is still within its powertrain coverage period.
-Many OEM powertrain warranties list the cylinder head, seals and gaskets among covered components—always confirm details for your model and year.
+A manufacturer warranty may cover a head gasket replacement if the failure is due to a defect and the vehicle is still within its powertrain coverage period.
+Many OEM powertrain warranties list the cylinder head, seals, and gaskets as covered components.
+Always confirm the specifics for your vehicle’s make, model, and year.

-Always review the warranty terms.
-Some warranties may only cover specific parts or labor costs.
+Review the warranty terms carefully.
+Some cover only parts, not labor.
 Contact your dealer for accurate information.

 Here is a table summarizing typical warranty coverage: